gosquared/gosquared-wordpress-plugin/tags/0.2.3/readme.txt

 1. Sign up to LiveStats for free at https://www.gosquared.com/plans/
 2. Upload the directory called `gosquared-livestats` to `/wp-content/plugins/`
-4. Go to the plugin's admin page (Settings -> LiveStats on the left sidebar) and enter your account code, which can be found in the tracking code tab of the Site Manager at http://www.gosquared.com/sitemanager/
+4. Go to the plugin's admin page (Settings -> LiveStats on the left sidebar) and enter your site token, which can be found in the tracking code tab in GoSquared settings at http://www.gosquared.com/settings/

 == Frequently Asked Questions ==

 = Do I need a GoSquared account for this Plugin to work? = You'll need to sign up for LiveStats at https://www.gosquared.com/plans/ to make use of this plugin.
-If you're already using LiveStats, you'll simply need your Account Code (which can be found in the Tracking Code tab of the Site Manager) to make use of this plugin.
+If you're already using LiveStats, you'll simply need your Site Token (which can be found on the Tracking Code tab in GoSquared Settings http://www.gosquared.com/settings/) to make use of this plugin.

-= I don't have an account code.
+= I don't have a site token.
 How do I get LiveStats? =

 Check out LiveStats at http://www.gosquared.com/livestats/ and sign up for an account.

-= Where can I find my Account Code? =
+= Where can I find my Site Token? =

-Sign in to LiveStats and go to the Site Manager, then click on the "Tracking Code" tab.
+Sign in to LiveStats and go to Settings (which is accessible via the switch icon in the top navbar), then click on the "Tracking Code" tab.

 = I can't get this thing to work.
 Where can I contact you? =